 After mutual authentication between an entity and the ASE, the ASE grants the specific access rights related to the entity.

-The secure channel authentication required for the ASE and external entity to exchange sensitive information may be based on either symmetric or asymmetric credentials as defined below:
+The secure channel authentication required for the ASE and external entity to exchange sensitive information may be based on either symmetric or asymmetric credentials:

 Asymmetric key mutual authentication based on the ASE and IFD verifying the existence of a certified key pair in the other entity.
-This process can be based on either RSA device authentication, or ECC device authentication with privacy protection (DAPP) using the elliptic curve algorithm ECDSA recommended in EN 419 212 [63].
+This process can be based on either RSA device authentication, or ECC device authentication.
 Where needed, common symmetric session keys can then be derived using the Diffie–Hellman key exchange mechanism to ensure integrity and/or confidentiality of the information exchange.

 Symmetric key mutual authentication based on the ASE and IFD verifying the existence of two AES symmetric secret keys, KENC and KMIC, in the other entity.
 A successful symmetric mutual authentication opens the secure channel.
-The succeeding operational state commands shall then be constructed using Secure Messaging as specified in ISO 7816-4 [26].
-Note that command chaining may have to be used for long command or response data fields.

-Establishment of a secure channel, i.e. a secure messaging session, requires a successful mutual authentication between the ASE and hosting device, using an ECDH or PKDH EXTERNAL AUTHENTICATE command in the case of asymmetric credentials, or a MUTUAL AUTHENTICATE command in the case of symmetric credentials.
+Establishment of a secure channel, i.e. a secure messaging session, requires a successful mutual authentication between the ASE and hosting device.

-A secure messaging session, i.e. the secure channel, may be terminated by performing an UNAUTHENTICATE Ext. command.
-The following scenarios shall also terminate a secure channel:
+The following scenarios shall terminate a secure channel:

 Power off or reset of the ASE